 You should never crowd-source any work that needs to be confidential, because thousands of minimally or unvetted people will look at it.
 Your content, tasks and actions as a task requester should be considered public and treated as such.

-I saw several separate occasions where someone asked for positive reviews or Facebook likes off of Amazon Mturk, only to witness workers who knew the person or the site or simply acted out of conscience to post the task online and call out the person for creating fake positive publicity.
+I witnessed multiple occasions where someone asked for positive reviews or Facebook likes off of Amazon Mturk, only to witness workers who knew the person or the site or simply acted out of conscience to post the task online and call out the person for creating fake positive publicity.
 Assume your actions are public, and only ask for work to be done if it can safely end up in the public sphere.
 Your identity as a requestor will likely be certain, but you don't know who could turn you in.

 Loss of IP through Crowd-sourcing